What is the Digital Archive service?

 Definition of the Digital Archive Function and Activity

-The Digital Archive at the University of Edinburgh has been established to handle the rare and unique born digital material that would, under archival appraisal principles and practices, be considered appropriate for long term preservation due to its evidential, legal, contextual or information value.
-This material provides the University with its corporate memory, or society with a wider understanding of itself, background, events, knowledge or connections with communities locally, nationally and internationally.
+The Digital Archive at the University of Edinburgh encompasses unique and valuable digital resources that, based on archival appraisal principles and practices, are selected for long term preservation due to evidential, legal, contextual or information value.
+These resources underpin the University’s corporate memory and provide a wider understanding of University activities, background, events, knowledge or connections with communities locally, nationally and internationally.

 Scope

-The Digital Archive will be part of a suite of digital preservation activities across the University, which will have different levels of category, and requirements.
+The Digital Archive is part of a suite of digital preservation activities across the University, which includes repositories purpose-built to store and preserve particular types of data (such as DataShare for open research data) with their own particular requirements.

 Deliverables